Rubens tube: Explanation

 A 2D Rubens tube is made up of a lot of different parts.
 The main part itself is the rectangular steel box that outputs the propane gas.
 Steel is generally used for the plane on pyro boards because the compound can generally withstand immense amounts of heat and still be able to maintain its structure.
 Holes are drilled on the top of the steel plane to output the propane gas that is being constantly and slowly pumped into the steel box.
 Instead of having a complete steel box, some pyro boards designs have wooden sides to support the steel plane on top.
 In wooden-style pyro boards, the interior of the box is usually covered with some sort of heat-resistant membrane that prevents the propane inside the box from leaking.

 On the sides of the steel box are speakers that input a sound into the contained medium.
-The rate at which the propane gas escapes through the holes on the top of the pyro board is dependent on the intensity of the inputted sound.
+The rate at which the propane gas escapes through the holes on the top of the pyro board is dependent on the intensity of the input sound.
 This relationship is directly proportional, meaning as the intensity of the sound increases, the rate at which the propane gas escapes increases.

 Since the medium inside the steel box is kept at a constant volume, a standing wave has the ability to be produced.
 The frequency at which the standing wave can be produced is largely dependent on the physical dimensions of the box and the wavelength of the wave.
 Since pyro boards range in sizes, each board has its own unique frequencies at which a standing wave can be produced.

-Public displays

-In 2014, Danish science demonstrator Sune Nielsen, a member of Fysikshow, teamed up with science blogger Derek Muller in a YouTube video showing off the pyro board in action.
-Derek Muller, also known as Veritasium on YouTube, explains the science behind how the 1D and 2D Rubens tubes work.